pysprings/pysprings.github.io/README.md

 PySprings
 =========
+We meet the second and forth Tuesday of every month.

 [Our meetup site](https://www.meetup.com/pysprings/) has the latest things that we do.

 We meet at [the enclave](http://enclavecoop.com/) the second and fourth Tuesday of each month.